LeeDoYup/bottom-up-attention-tf/README.md

 The model details are in "Tips and Tricks for Visual Question Answering: Learnings from the 2017 Challenge" [paper](https://arxiv.org/abs/1708.02711).
-This implementation is motivated from pytorch implementation [link](https://github.com/hengyuan-hu/bottom-up-attention-vqa)
+This implementation is motivated from pytorch implementation [link](https://github.com/hengyuan-hu/bottom-up-attention-vqa).
-This codes are collaboarted with [vaicarran](https://github.com/vaicarran).

 ## Some Info.
 - This code do **not** use visual-genome dataset fore pretraining.